Crawron/Koel/readme.md

 ## To work on next
-- Rework for /now-playing and /queue
+- /play-next
+- Moving songs in queue

 ## Bugs
 - Sources that only deliver video don't work